Tuesday, March 4, 2014

 (c) Along the way he sets the power of God against the ink with which epistles are commonly written, to show that it was accomplished by God.
 (1) He alludes along the way to the comparison of the outward ministry of the priesthood of Levi with the ministry of the Gospel, and the apostolical ministry, which he handles afterward more fully.

-3:5 Not that we are sufficient of ourselves to think any thing as of ourselves; but our e sufficiency [is] of God;
+(d) This boldness we show, and thus may we boast gloriously of the worthiness and fruit of our ministry.3:5 Not that we are sufficient of ourselves to think any thing as of ourselves; but our e sufficiency [is] of God;

-3:6 2 Who also hath made us able ministers of the new testament; not of the f letter, but of the spirit: for the letter killeth, but the spirit giveth life.
+(e) In that we are proper and able to make other men partakers of so great a grace.3:6 2 Who also hath made us able ministers of the new testament; not of the f letter, but of the spirit: for the letter killeth, but the spirit giveth life.

 (f) Not of the Law but of the Gospel.